spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/1-architecture.md

 <!--NOTE-->

-he `http` source and `jdbc` sink applications are running on the specified platform and have no connection to the Data Flow or Skipper server.
+The `http` source and `jdbc` sink applications are running on the specified platform and have no connection to the Data Flow or Skipper server.

 <!--END_NOTE-->